hunterxcobby/100-days-of-code/log.md

    - Distinguished between DDL and DML statements, highlighting their roles in defining and manipulating database structures and data.

 10. **Database Modeling and Schemas:**
-    - Discussed the importance of data modeling and schemas in organizing and representing information in a relational database.
+    - learned the importance of data modeling and schemas in organizing and representing information in a relational database.

 11. **Indexing in Relational Databases:**
     - Explored the significance of indexing in relational databases, especially in optimizing the performance of SELECT queries.